tliron/turandot/README.md

 Rationale
 ---------

-**Design-time**: TOSCA's extensibility via an object-oriented grammar is analogous to Kubernetes's extensibility via custom resource definitions and operators.
+**Design-time**: TOSCA's extensibility via an object-oriented grammar is  to Kubernetes's extensibility via custom resource definitions and operators.
 TOSCA's added value for Kubernetes is in providing a composable and validated graph of resource interrelations, effectively imbuing Kubernetes resources with architectural intent.